 OS Grid Ref: SE699795

 The station was built by local landowner the Earl of Carlisle and is the only station on the Thirsk and Malton line to be built of stone.
-The main station building, which incorporated the stationmaster’s house, was extended in 1897, 1904 and 1914 with single storey extensions at both ends of the building.
-The station building included general and ladies waiting rooms and a combined stationmaster’s and booking office.
+The main station building, which incorporated the stationmaster’s house, was extended in 1897, 1904 and 1914 with single-storey extensions at both ends of the building.
+The station building included general and ladies waiting rooms and a combined stationmaster and booking office.

 A BRIEF HISTORY OF THE THIRSK & MALTON RAILWAY

-From the outset the success of the line was linked with the Malton & Driffield Railway which gained its act on 26th June 1846.
-The two lines would form a continuous route between Driffield and Thirsk forming part of a new ‘main line’ between Hull and the north east.
-During this period there was little enthusiasm for the Thirsk and Malton line and eventually the time limit for building the line imposed by the 1846 Act was allowed to lapse.
-Following near bankruptcy, work on the Malton to Driffield line eventually started despite the lack of progress on the Thirsk and Malton line and it was suggested that the MDR should take over construction but, instead, a writ was served on the York Newcastle & Berwick Railway to force them comply with an earlier agreement to start work on the line.
+From the outset, the success of the line was linked with the Malton & Driffield Railway which gained its act on 26th June 1846.
+The two lines would form a continuous route between Driffield and Thirsk forming part of a new ‘mainline’ between Hull and the northeast.
+During this period there was little enthusiasm for the Thirsk and Malton line and eventually, the time limit for building the line imposed by the 1846 Act was allowed to lapse.
+Following near bankruptcy, work on the Malton to Driffield line eventually started despite the lack of progress on the Thirsk and Malton line and it was suggested that the MDR should take over construction but, instead, a writ was served on the York Newcastle & Berwick Railway to force them to comply with an earlier agreement to start work on the line.
 A new Thirsk & Malton Railway Bill was put before parliament and work finally started on 1st October 1851.

 The additional work was completed by 26th May but the exact date of the first public train is uncertain.
 The goods service had started on 21st May and a shareholders meeting reported that the line opened to passengers on 1st June although a more likely date was 21st June although some stations were still unfinished.